-I’ve been a Kissimmee Belly Dancer and owner of Asada Belly Dance since 2011, but have been belly dancing a lot longer.
+I’ve been an Orlando/Kissimmee area Belly Dancer and owner of Asada Belly Dance since 2011, but have been belly dancing a lot longer.
 In those many many years I’ve heard a lot of comments and critiques about dancers’ appearance, both good and bad.
 As an entertainer I can’t, and don’t, let any of it bother me.
 After my first of two right hemi-colectomies I really became self conscious and started fearing what the audience and other dancers would say about me.

 Eew!
 What is that?
 Is that a tattoo?
 These are some of the few things I’ve heard while in costume.
 You know what?
 It doesn’t matter, and it doesn’t bother me.
 After my first performance post surgery I realized that the audience didn’t even notice.
 No one cared, and still don’t.
 The audience only wants to be entertained, and want to have fun.